-It has been shown for the planar substrates that the thickness of LbL assembled coatings is linearly proportional to the number of deposited layers [144,145].
-Moreover, the thickness of LbL-assembled layers on a planar substrate is proportional to the square root of the ionic strength that, in turn, is the square function of the molar concentration of ions [146].
+It has been shown for the planar substrates that the thickness of LbL assembled coatings is linearly proportional to the number of deposited layers [153,154].
+Moreover, the thickness of LbL-assembled layers on a planar substrate is proportional to the square root of the ionic strength that, in turn, is the square function of the molar concentration of ions [155].
 Hence, the ionic strength is typically supported by sodium and chlorine ions.
-For example, the thickness per single layer is 1.3 ± 0.1 nm at 0.05 M NaCl but is 2.2 ± 0.1 nm at 0.5 M NaCl [146].
+For example, the thickness per single layer is 1.3 ± 0.1 nm at 0.05 M NaCl but is 2.2 ± 0.1 nm at 0.5 M NaCl [155].
 In addition, the higher concentration of sodium chloride gives rise to an increased roughness caused by altering the molecular conformation from a linear to globular structure [14].

 To gain insight into the impact of the solution ionic strength on the coating performance, thickness and morphology of assembled PAH/PSS films with PEs at the same concentration dissolved in deionized water and in buffer containing 0.15 M NaCl were studied systematically.
 Figure 3.6 shows the thickness of the coatings prepared by the alternating deposition of PAH and PSS layers from PE solutions with and without NaCl as a function of the number of deposited PE bilayers.
 The coating thickness linearly depends on the number of assembled PAH/PSS bilayers.
 However, the average thickness increase is 1.8 ± 0.3 nm and 7.0 ± 1.3 nm per bilayer for the salt-free PE solutions and in the presence of 0.15 M NaCl, respectively.
-These values differ from previously published data for LbL coating of planar substrates, where the average thickness per PE layer was $\sim 1-3$ nm [145,147,148].
+These values differ from previously published data for LbL coating of planar substrates, where the average thickness per PE layer was $\sim 1-3$ nm [154,156,157].
 This discrepancy is attributed to different hydrodynamic conditions for PE adsorption in our study and the effect of the charged capillary surface.
 An increase in the film thicknesses with increasing ionic strength in the PE solutions was also observed.
 This result is in good agreement with previously published works on the LbL coating of planar substrates.

 Figure 3-6: Polymer coating thickness versus the number of PE bilayers.
-The thickness is fitted to obtain the coincidence of the minima positions for both the experimental and calculated transmission spectra.
+The thickness is fitted to obtain the coincidence of the minima positions for both the experimental and calculated transmission spectra using MATLAB software (Equation 2.13).
+The thickness of polymer coating was extracted by SEM analysis of dried samples.
 Error bars show the coating roughness.
 Adapted from [14].

-The thickness of fiber coating can be evaluated via SEM micrographs (SEM) of the HC-MOF cross-section (as showed in Figure 3.6 above) and adjustment of the polymer coating thickness in the theoretical model (transmission) to get coincidence with the experimental transmission spectrum (Figure 3.7).
+The thickness of fiber coating was evaluated from SEM micrographs of the HC-MOF cross-section (as showed in Figure 3.6 above) and adjustment of the polymer coating thickness in the theoretical transmission model to get coincidence with the experimental transmission spectrum (Figure 3.7).
 Both approaches are in good agreement with each other.